Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 There, be careful, there is a divergence.

-Julien wants a collar that goes all the way up, to make this cardigan different.
+Julien wants a collar that goes all the way up to the top, to mark the difference of this cardigan.

-Benoît wants a shawl collar so as not to look too divisive.
+Benoît wants a shawl collar so as not to be too divisive.

-Sometimes there is no wrong answer and you simply have to decide.
-They therefore resolve this in an amicable and professional exchange, more commonly called arm wrestling.
-And since Benoît lifts cast iron every other day, your cardigan will have a shawl collar.
-More classic, but easier to wear every day.
+Sometimes there is no wrong answer and you just have to decide.
+So they settle it in a friendly and professional exchange, more commonly known as a tug of war.
+And since Benoît lifts weights every other day, your cardigan will have a shawl collar.
+More classic, but easier to wear on a daily basis.

-To make a difference and enhance your outfits, the team has focused instead on the cut: a slightly oversized volume with dropped shoulders.
+To make a difference and enhance your outfits, the team has therefore focused on the cut: a slightly oversized volume with dropped shoulders.

-This takes it far from the classic casual chic cardigan.
-And you can wear it with an Oxford shirt as well as in a looser, more streetwear outfit, with a t-shirt and running shoes.
+It takes it far from the classic casual chic cardigan.
+And you can wear it with an oxford shirt as well as in a looser and more streetwear outfit, with a t-shirt and running shoes.

 It weighs 750g for a size M. A beautiful beast, but not too massive either.